rekow/express-controller-class/README.md

 `route` those controllers define, and register its decorated methods as handlers on the router.
 The util then calls `app.use()` with each of those Routers before returning the initialized app.

-Controller classes are built by the util and should not expose a constructor that requires parameters.
+Controller classes are instantiated by the util and should not expose a constructor that requires parameters.
 Any properties on a controller class must be initialized with a default value, or `initAppControllers` will error.

 ## Why?